uvaaland/cig_llnl_workshop/index.md

   to properly configure and compile it.

 * **Learning goals:**
-    * Understand the steps required to set up SPECFEM3D_GLOBE.
+    * Understand the steps required to set up SPECFEM3D_GLOBE
-    * Get an idea of how to set up SPECFEM3D_GLOBE in your own environment.
+    * Get an idea of how to set up SPECFEM3D_GLOBE in your own environment

 ### Part II: Continental-scale Simulations: